They Were Written Off – Now They Can’t Stop Winning: Inside the Past and Present of the National League’s Surprise Package

 The Shay Stadium was owned and leased officially by the Calderdale Council, meaning they had to approve of any plans for the venue.
 Despite fans coming together to look for an alternative way to save the stadium, it was inevitably denied, which also saw off any prospective owners.

-The stadium was eventually saved as the town’s rugby club moved in order to keep the ground in place until today.
+The stadium was eventually saved as the town’s rugby club moved in, in order to keep the ground in place until today.
 The club’s final days came in late 2007/early 2008 as it was found that Halifax Town AFC were in an incredible amount of debt.
 They owed over £800,000 to the then Her Majesty’s Revenue and Customs (HMRC), and were over £2m in debt overall, marking the final moments of the club.

 The Rebirth

-Starting its journey down in the Northern Premier League Division One North, it was not as bad as it could have been for the Shaymen, although it was enough of punishment for them as they sought to rebuild back to where they belonged.
+Starting its journey down in the Northern Premier League Division One North, it was not as bad as it could have been for the Shaymen, although it was enough of a punishment for them as they sought to rebuild back to where they belonged.

-Starting in the eighth tier of English football, Halifax took no time to make it up to step two of non-league – winning two titles in three seasons with one amounting to a remarkable centurion campaign, marking two trophies which was more than they previously had held as AFC.
+Starting in the eighth tier of English football, Halifax took no time to make it up to step two of non-league – winning two titles in three seasons, with one amounting to a remarkable centurion campaign, marking two trophies, which was more than they previously had held as AFC.

 The Present is Promising